arogachev/arogachev.com/_pages/portfolio/2016-2-zernovye-maslichnye-kazakhstan.md

 - Deactivation of an enterprise for a period of moderation.
 - There is a feature of viewing the exact fields and content parts that were changed with visual highlighting of old and new values.
-- The opportunity to engage in dialogue about filled oject for both user and site administrator: for user - to ask clarifying questions, for administrator - to answer them or request corrections.
+- The opportunity to engage in dialogue about filled object for both user and site administrator: for user - to ask clarifying questions, for administrator - to answer them or request corrections.
 - Saving history of changes and feature to rollback to previous version.
 - Notifications for administrator and user about the need for making changes.